Ordering Scottish Certificates

 information shown on baptism and marriage records

 varies.
 In many cases the information is minimal.
+Baptisms usually show both parents names.
+In some

 instances only the father's name is shown.